Traveler Notes: Art and Film in the Czech Republic

 Check into Dancing House Hotel, address: Jiráskovo náměstí 1981/6, 12000 Prague 2 (Czech Republic), tel:+42,0720983172

-4:30 PM: Meet in the lobby for an informal neighborhood stroll (optional)
+4:30 PM: Meet at the hotel front desk for an informal neighborhood stroll (optional)

 6:30 PM: Hotel Rooftop Welcome Cocktails followed by Dinner – Hotel Rooftop followed by Ginger & Fred Restaurant